mikhailantoshkin/resume/content/posts/python_is_easy/index.md

 So the first thing I did is changed multiprocessing start method to `spawn`, because it's what I always do when debugging services with multiprocessing involved, just for a good measure.
 And it... just fixed the bug?
 Huh?
-Well, that's odd, but at leas I have a fix, if I don't find anything.
+Well, that's odd, but at least I have a fix, if I don't find anything.

 Okay, time to debug this.
 I roll my sleeves and get to work.
 Putting `try except` all over the place didn't catch anything interesting.
 After some poking here and there, and finding absolutely nothing, I decide to switch `sys.exit()` with just raising a